catenax-ng/product-onboarding/vault/README.md

-This folder contains Terraform scripting for Vault onboarding.
+# This folder contains Terraform scripting for Vault onboarding

 **TLDR** one terraform run for all vault permissions for each product

 In our case we have one Vault Cluster which is capable for all Vault information for each cluster and product.

-### Add the new team to the list of product teams
+## Add the new team to the list of product teams

 Onboarding a new team is also managed by our terraform variables [vault/terraform.tfvars](vault/terraform.tfvars).
 You need to edit `terraform.tfvars` in the `vault` directory and locate the variable `product_teams`